GoogleCloudPlatform/cortex-data-foundation/README.md

 ### Configure K9 deployments

-The K9 deployer is responsible for ingestion, processing and modeling of components that are reusable across different data sources.
+The K9 deployer is responsible for ingestion, processing, and modeling of components that are reusable across different data sources.
 For example, the time dimension is reusable across all data sources where tables may need to slice and dice analytical results based on a Gregorian calendar.

 External data sources that can be combined across different workloads to gain enriched insights and are also reusable are part of the K9 deployer.
-For example, Weather data or Google Trends ingestion and processing can be combined across SAP, Salesforce and Marketing data sources.
+For example, Weather data or Google Trends ingestion and processing can be combined across SAP, Salesforce, and Marketing data sources.
 [CATGAP](https://github.com/GoogleCloudPlatform/cortex-data-foundation/tree/main/src/k9/src/catgap) is an example which combines Google Ads and SAP.

 ![K9 sample deployment](images/k9_datasets.png)